Skip to main content

 Walks the typed HIR and emits one VerificationObligation per logical claim that must hold:

-RefinementSubsumption, // narrowing / subtyping boundary
+RefinementSubsumptionA narrowing / subtyping boundary.

-Precondition, // where requires
+PreconditionA where requires clause.

-Postcondition, // where ensures
+PostconditionA where ensures clause.

-PatternExhaustiveness, // match completeness
+PatternExhaustivenessA match completeness check.

 Sources: verum_compiler::phases::verification_phase::collect_obligations plus hooks in verum_types::infer that emit obligations during flow analysis.